 Claire Arre is the Orange County Coastkeeper’s Marine Restoration Director.
 In her role, she manages the shoreline restoration program and works to restore the health of Orange County waters.
 Arre graduated from California State University, Long Beach with a Bachelor of Science in Marine Biology and received her Master of Science degree in BIology from California State Polytechnic University, Pomona.
 In her free time, Claire volunteers at Cabrillo Marine Aquarium as a Whale Watch naturalist.

 - Oysters Could Be a Solution for Our Sea Level Rise Woes

 - Researchers in Newport optimistic that eelgrass can reduce carbon and acidity in seawater

-Ethan: I’m Ethan Elkind, and you’re listening to Climate Break: Climate Solutions in a hurry.
+Ethan: I’m Ethan Elkind, and you’re listening to Climate Break: Climate solutions in a hurry.
 Today’s proposal: Using oysters and other native species to protect coastlines against climate change-induced storm surges and erosion.
-Claire Arre, Marine Restoration Director at Orange County Coastkeeper, explains.
+Claire Arre, Marine Restoration Director at Orange County Coastkeepers, explains.

 Ethan: Traditionally, we’ve used human-made structures to protect coastlines, but they’re expensive to maintain and can sometimes increase erosion over time.
 Arre says that in the face of climate change, we need a new approach.